pashmaklang/pashmak/doc/12_web/0_introduction.md

 Now, run the server and go to http://localhost:8000/hello.pashm.html and you will see `Hello parsa` in `h1` tag.

 REMEMBER to put `#!/usr/bin/pashmak @tengine` shebang in the first of your file.
-This is important.
+This is important(Also do this if your are in windows or non-UNIX like OS).